 The official definition of “value chain” from Oxford Dictionary is worded like this, “the process or activities by which a company adds value to an article, including production, marketing, and the provision of after-sales service.”

 The working definition feels a little more like: “a set of business activities involving the creation, commercialization, and correction of products or services.”
-Essentially - the aspects of your company’s operation before, during, and after the creation of a finished product.
+Essentially—the aspects of your company’s operation before product development, during the manufacturing process, and after the creation of the finished goods.

 The value chain is separated into two categories, or value chain activities: primary activities and support activities.